kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/01-part-foundation-react/08-styling-react/71-style-react-modal.md

 .ReactModalPortal .ReactModal__Overlay--after-open {
   opacity: 1;
 }

 ```

-* CLick `What should I do?` button and the modal will fade in
+* Click `What should I do?` button and the modal will fade in
 * But fade out is jarring when you close it
 * It is harder to work with this because when you click close the entire element is gone

+## ReactModal guts the entire empties ReactModalPortal right away
+* This means there's no time for the transition to take place
+* Transitioning in is easy, Transitioning out is harder
+  - ReactModal gives us a tool to make this easier
 * To see what is happening let's add this:

+## closeTimeoutMS
+* This is a property that we can tell ReactModal to wait before "gutting" the modal
+* We'll wait 4 full seconds to see the effect

 `OptionModal.js`